JasonHorgan/barbershop-pp4/README.md

 Manual testing was done for this project and all the info can be found [here](https://github.com/JasonHorgan/barbershop-pp4/blob/main/TESTING.md)

+### Bugs

+I encountered a lot of bugs in the development of this project, but as far as I can tell, there are no bugs currently on the live deployed site.
+Django's built in debug feature was used a lot during development, particulary when writing my views, to help debug any issues that arised.

 ## Deployment

 This project was deployed using Heroku.
 Full details of deployment seen below: